-Even so, when given the choice, most of us choose to spend most of our time indoors.
+Winter weather is unpredictable at best.
+We may get a few lucky streaks of unseasonable warmth, but it's often gloomy and usually cold — sometimes miserably cold.
+Given the choice, most of us choose to spend most of our time indoors.
 Animals, though, don't exactly have a choice.

 Wild animals have many different ways to survive winter.
-Some mammals, like groundhogs, sleep through it, hibernating during the coldest part of the year.
+Some mammals, like groundhogs, "sleep" through it, hibernating during the coldest part of the year.
 Others, including many bird species, escape it altogether by migrating south for the winter.
 But others simply have to deal with it.
 For these animals, important adaptations allow them to survive in even the most frigid weather.

 For the most part, the adaptations animals use depend on whether they are warm-blooded or cold-blooded.
-Warm-blooded animals, which includes mammals and birds, maintain a constant body temperature, and an inability to maintain that temperature can be deadly.
+Warm-blooded, or endothermic, animals, which includes mammals and birds, maintain a constant body temperature, and an inability to maintain that temperature can be deadly.
 (Think of hypothermia, for example.)
 Most animals that migrate and hibernate are warm-blooded, but most birds and mammals don't hibernate or migrate.
 Instead, they have other mechanisms that protect against harsh winter conditions.

 Some, such as chipmunks and squirrels, add an extra layer of fat to help insulate their bodies from the cold.